Texas couple charged after infant son found dead in bucket of tar

-MCKINNEY, Texas (Nexstar Media Wire) — A Texas couple have been charged with evidence tampering and abuse of a corpse after their infant son was found dead in a bucket of tar.
+MCKINNEY, Texas (Nexstar Media Wire) — A Texas couple has been charged with evidence tampering and abuse of a corpse after their infant son was found dead in a bucket of tar.

 Sheriff’s deputies arrested Donna Grabowski, 41, and Roland Grabowski, 42, late Saturday in a Dallas suburb.